tabbysable/python-keyboard/README.md

 # About

 In this repo, you will find the configuration that I use on my own keyboard.
-It comes with a simple keymap and the following features:
+It comes with the following keymap and special features:
 * FN key on the left, between Tab and Shift (i.e. where Caps Lock usually goes)
 * Arrow keys in the lower right, Left-Down-Up-Right
-* `CIRCUITPY` drive and serial console hidden
-  * Hold d (for "drive", natch) while plugging in the keyboard to make them available temporarily
+* ESC next to 1
+  * tilde available with Shift-ESC
+  * backtick available with FN-ESC
+* F1-F12 available with FN-1234567890-=
+* All tenkeyless special keys, in hopefully-obvious places
+* Alternate arrows available with FN-hjkl, just like vi
 * Keyboard-adjustable RGB lighting
-  * FN-q to cycle through the presets
+  * FN-q to cycle through the builtin modes
   * FN-ws to adjust brightness
   * FN-ad to adjust hue
-* Alternate arrows available with FN-hjkl, just like vi
-* ESC next to 1
+  * FN-TAB to save current settings
-  * tilde available with Shift-ESC
-  * backtick available with FN-ESC
-* F1-F12 available using FN on the number row
-* A smattering of special keys in hopefully-obvious places
+* `CIRCUITPY` drive and serial console hidden
+  * Hold d (for "drive", natch) while plugging in the keyboard to make them available temporarily

 # Links